Zanskar district: Transport

+The nearest airports to Zanskar are Kushok Bakula Rimpochee Airport at Leh and Kargil Airport.
+The nearest railway station is Jammu Tawi railway station, 750 km to the south.

+The Nimmu–Padum–Darcha road (NPD Road) connects Padum directly to Leh in the east and to Darcha (on NH3 Leh-Manali Highway) in Himachal Pradesh.
+The 235 km long 2-lane NH301 Padum-Pensi La-Kargil Highway connects Padum to Kargil city (on NH1).
+A road (now NH301) was constructed in 1980 from NH1 at Kargil over Pensi La, which is 235 km away.
+The 145 km road to Darcha passing through Shinkula pass is now operational, connecting to the Manali-Leh Highway.
+A bus operates between 1 June and 30 September, after which the Manali–Leh (NH21) highway is normally closed.
+Other roads, including the NH1 highway from Leh to Srinagar via Kargil, remain open until the end of October.

 In popular culture

 The first colour film of life in Zanskar was shot in 1958 by an expedition of three British housewives.

 The 2001 movie Samsara was entirely shot in Zanskar.
 In 2010, the American film director Frederick Marx made a documentary called "Journey from Zanskar".
 Narrated by Richard Gere, the film tells the story of two monks helping 17 poor children reaching Tibetan schools in India through a difficult and dangerous terrain.